isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

  - a GSS-TSIG key is used only by one DNS server inside a dedicated set of keys.

-.. _command-gss-tsig:
+.. _commands-gss-tsig:

 GSS-TSIG Commands
 -----------------

-The GSS-TSIG hook library supports some commands.
+The GSS-TSIG hook library supports some commands which are described below.

 .. _command-gss-tsig-get-all: